NetLogo/Landscapes-Extension/README.md

 You can think of these functions as describing different [fitness landscapes](http://en.wikipedia.org/wiki/Fitness_landscape), hence the name of the extension.

+In the [demo folder](demo), you will find [landscapes.nlogo](demo/landscapes.nlogo), a very basic model that demonstrates the different landscapes that are available.
+The model is inspired by the [Hill climbing code example](http://modelingcommons.org/browse/one_model/2256#model_tabs_browse_info) from the NetLogo Models Library.

 ## Usage

 #### `landscapes:generate` _problem-name_ _patch-variable-name_